mathjeff/JeffsKnowledgeGraph/README.md

 The knowledge graph itself is in the `content` directory

-To validate changes to the graph, run `./build.sh`
+To generate the website from the graph, run `./build.sh`